www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

 * [o] [Add game to live distro via Cell API.](../compatibility-portability-and-adaptability/2024-08-06-establish-cell-api.md) -> This is not needed for now.
 * [ ] Create minimal game.
     * [x] Create timeline.
-    * [ ] Allocate demands by creating appropriate supply objects randomly on the fly, instead of pre creating supply objects.
+    * [x] Allocate demands by creating appropriate supply objects randomly on the fly, instead of pre creating supply objects.
+    * [x] Create time step raters as base for further raters. -> The existing one was undeprecated.
     * [ ] Decrement players' value by one every time step  via constraints.
 Check this in unit tests.
     * [ ] Increment select players' value by an action every time step  via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
 Check this in unit tests.